About the Journal

 Open Access Policy

 Al-ʿUṣūr al-Wusṭā is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
-Authors retain their copyright and agree to license their articles with a Creative Commons "Attribution" 4.0 License, unless otherwise noted.
+Since 2015, authors retain their copyright and agree to license their articles with a Creative Commons "Attribution-NonCommercial-NoDerivatives" 4.0 License.
 You can read more about Creative Commons licenses at creativecommons.org.

 Al-ʿUṣūr al-Wusṭā is a no-fee journal.
 Authors are not charged for the publication of their articles.